gosha70/database-copilot/README.md

    ```bash
    python build_vector_store.py
    ```

+   If you encounter errors related to `sentence-transformers`, `transformers`, or `huggingface_hub`, see the "Dependency Compatibility" section above and ensure you have the correct versions installed.

 #### Option 2: PyTorch-Free Setup (Recommended for Mac M1/M2 users or if you encounter PyTorch issues)